TrendingTechnology/Intellivoid.SpamProtection-go/README.md

 ## Support and Contributions

  * If you want to be aware of most recent changes, you can join [Intellivoid updates channel](https://t.me/Intellivoid).

  * Have a problem with API?
 Servers are down?
 Somethign went wrong?
 Ensure that you are joined at our [Support chat](https://t.me/IntellivoidDiscussions)!

  * Having a problem with library?
 Wanna talk with repository's owner?
 Contact the [Maintainer](https://t.me/dank_as_fuck)!

  * Still don't know what's going on?
 Not sure about how API works?
 Be sure to read [Introduction](https://docs.intellivoid.net/spamprotection/introduction).

  * Want to read original documentation?
 Want to see how we receive data from Servers?
 You can read [API documents](https://docs.intellivoid.net/spamprotection/v1/lookup) then!

  * Want to guarantee your group security?
-Want to protect your groups from spammers?
+Protecting your groups from spammers is in high-priority for you?
 You can add our official [SpamProtection bot](https://t.me/SpamProtectionBot) with full features of our API!

  * If you think you have found a bug or have a feature request, feel free to use our [issue tracker](https://github.com/Intellivoid/Intellivoid.SpamProtection-go/issues).
 Before opening a new issue, please search to see if your problem has already been reported or not.
 Try to be as detailed as possible in your issue reports.

  * If you need help using Intellivoid's APIs or have other questions we suggest you to join our [telegram community](https://t.me/IntellivoidCommunity).
 Please do not use the GitHub issue tracker for personal support requests.

 <hr/>